 - When serving, spoon tons of extra sauce over each lamb chop!

 To go with the lamb as a side dish, I recommend going with either potatoes or a salad.
 For my video recipe, I prepared my basic crushed baby potatoes.
 These are super easy to make and full of flavor!
-If I’m not in the mood for potatoes, I make my Kale Pomegranate Salad instead.
-The crispy salad is so refreshing along side the rich lamb!
-Watch that recipe here:
+You can also try my ‘Garlic Baby Potatoes’.
+If I’m not in the mood for potatoes, I make my Kale Pomegranate Salad or my BLT Salad instead.
+Both of these salads are crispy and so refreshing along side the rich lamb!